-The Centre de musique baroque de Versailles is designing bespoke local activities and projects, notably for youngsters.
+The Centre de musique baroque de Versailles designs bespoke local activities and outreach projects, notably for youngsters.

 The revival of 17th and 18th French music has reached audiences in France and beyond outside professional musical circles.
 The extraordinary diversity and scope of baroque art forms has the power to resonate with a wide-ranging public.
 Proof of its inclusiveness is the success of the Générations Lully project (2016-2018) which brought together people of all backgrounds from the town of Trappes to produce a comédie-ballet, combining cultural discovery with hands-on artistic experience.